Analyzing the future of cities

 As centers of business, culture and life, cities are logical places to integrate many of the Smarter Planet principles and innovations in public safety, transportation, water, building, social services and agencies.
-A new kind of solution, the IBM Intelligent Operations Center for Smarter Cities (also available for cloud (US)) synchronizes and analyzes efforts among sectors and agencies as they happen, giving decision makers consolidated information that helps them anticipate—rather than just react to—problems.
+A new kind of solution, the IBM Intelligent Operations Center for Smarter Cities (US), synchronizes and analyzes efforts among sectors and agencies as they happen, giving decision makers consolidated information that helps them anticipate—rather than just react to—problems.
 By using these tested approaches, cities can manage growth and development in a sustainable way that minimizes disruptions and helps increase prosperity for everyone.

 Smarter Cities systems